Secret stashes create big risks.

 Solution: Just like the removal of AOD, you need to get rid of the paraphernalia, too.
 Again, don’t do it alone.
 Ask for help from a support person.

-Are there any items (substances, paraphernalia) connected directly to your addiction that are still in your home environment?
+If you’re going home after rehab, are there any items (substances, paraphernalia) connected directly to your addiction that are still in your home environment?
 What do you need to change to make your home safer?
 Who will help you?